-The only differences between US GAAP shareholder equity and available statutory capital and surplus are the impact of employing statutory-based technical provision valuation techniques.
-Using the BMA's fair value valuation of the Company's Balance Sheet, i.e. 'Economic Balance Sheet', the statutory economic capital and surplus as of December 31, 2020 is \$ 217,133,807.
+The differences between US GAAP shareholder equity and available statutory capital and surplus are the impact of employing statutory-based technical provision valuation techniques and elimination of prepaid assets and deferred acquisition costs.
+Using the BMA's fair value valuation of the Company's Balance Sheet, i.e. 'Economic Balance Sheet', the statutory economic capital and surplus as of December 31, 2021 is \$275,409,485.